Biography

 Neil Fischer, The Times

-Donghoon Shin’s music is published by Boosey & Hawkes.
+Donghoon’s music is published by Boosey & Hawkes.

 Kafka’s Dream managed to say exactly what it wanted in a series of vivid, elegant gestures that never outstayed their welcome.